-Standards Committee: The Standards Committee is appointed annually by the Vice President of Academic Affairs/Dean of the Seminary, and consists of two faculty members (excluding the President and the Vice President of Academic Affairs/Dean of the Seminary) and two students.
+Standards Committee: The Standards Committee is appointed annually by the Vice President of Academic Affairs/Dean of the Seminary, and consists of at least two faculty members (excluding the President and the Vice President of Academic Affairs/Dean of the Seminary) and two students.
+The Standards Committee meets once at the beginning of the academic year for training, and thereafter only when called.

-- When called, the Standards Committee meets as soon as possible, usually within 48 hours after receiving a referral.
-In most cases the Committee will request pertinent information, meet with the student(s) involved, and any other appropriate persons.
+- When called for a restorative justice conference, the Standards Committee will schedule the conference as soon as possible, usually within five business days of receiving a referral.
+Parties invited to the conference shall include the student(s) involved, the professor(s) of the course(s) or aggrieved party(ies), the faculty advisor, and a chaplain or support person designated by the student.
+The purpose of the conference is to review what happened, to identify the extent of the harm resulting from the student's actions, and to seek ways for the student to repair the harm and be restored to the seminary community.
+The participants in the restorative justice conference shall draft a provisional agreement between the student and the seminary to make reparations for his/her actions and will be signed by all conference participants before the conclusion of the meeting.
+This agreement is presented to the faculty for review and approval as soon as possible.
+If no agreement is made, the Standards Committee will deliberate based on the disciplinary actions that may be taken in a conduct hearing (see below), and formulate a motion for faculty action. - When called for a conduct hearing, the Standards Committee meets as soon as possible, usually within five business days of receiving a referral.
+In most cases the Committee will request pertinent information, meet with the student(s) involved, the professor(s) of the course(s) or aggrieved party(ies), and any other appropriate persons.
 If the committee concludes that disciplinary action is appropriate, it will formulate a motion for faculty action.
-The faculty's action may include any of the following: - Formal Admonishment: A formal admonishment consists of a written statement that becomes a part of a student's permanent file. - Suspension: Action to suspend a student includes a recommendation of steps the student should take to be permitted to resume studies. - A student may apply to the Vice President of Academic Affairs/Dean of the Seminary for removal of suspension after satisfactory completion of recommended steps. - Removal of suspension is an action of the Vice President of Academic Affairs/Dean of the Seminary in consultation with the faculty. - Dismissal: Students dismissed from the Seminary may not resume studies without re-applying and being admitted.
-Dismissal will be recorded on the student's transcript and a copy of the dismissal action will become a part of the student's permanent file. - Other action appropriate to the circumstances. - In the case of a Master of Divinity student, the Vice President of Academic Affairs/Dean of the Seminary will report the decision of the faculty to the student's endorsing denominational body when such action is appropriate.
+The faculty's action may include any of the following: - Formal Admonishment: A formal admonishment consists of a written statement that becomes a part of a student's permanent file. - Suspension: Action to suspend a student includes a recommendation of steps the student should take to be permitted to resume studies. - A student may apply to the Vice President of Academic Affairs/Dean of the Seminary for removal of suspension after satisfactory completion of recommended steps. - Removal of suspension is an action of the Vice President of Academic Affairs/Dean of the Seminary in consultation with the faculty. - Students returning from suspension may be asked to participate in a re-entry circle facilitated by the chair of the Standards Committee. - Dismissal: Students dismissed from the Seminary may not resume studies without re-applying and being admitted.
+Dismissal will be recorded on the student's transcript and a copy of the dismissal action will become a part of the student's permanent file. - Other action appropriate to the circumstances. - Upon the faculty's action, the Vice President of Academic Affairs/Dean of the Seminary will communicate the outcome to the student, including any amendments or changes made by the faculty to the restorative justice agreement or the conduct hearing's motion. - In the case of a Master of Divinity student, the Vice President of Academic Affairs/Dean of the Seminary will report the decision of the faculty to the student's endorsing denominational body when such action is appropriate. - The Office of the Dean shall keep and monitor all faculty actions, whether delivered through a restorative justice conference or a conduct hearing.